Paula-Bean/WordFind/README.md

 This software will be used in my upcoming crossword fitting program.
-The regexp library was a too slow for my recursive backtracking algorithm, so I came up with an idea to use multiple indexes and set intersections to quickly find words of which a few letters are already known.
+The regexp library was too slow for my recursive backtracking algorithm, so I came up with an idea to use multiple indexes and set intersections to quickly find words of which a few letters are already known.

 ```
 k o f f . c h a r s h a f